|

 LIAM:

-Nickname for Irish Uilliam, meaning "will-helmet."
+Short form of Irish Uilliam, meaning "will-helmet."

 LIR:

-(Lomán): "Little bare one."
-Irish/Gaelic byname, composed of the word lomm
+Irish Gaelic byname, composed of the word lomm

-"bare" and a diminutive suffix.
+"bare" and a diminutive suffix, hence "little bare one."

-(Lonán): "Little blackbird."
 Irish name composed of the Gaelic

-word lon "blackbird" and a diminutive suffix.
+word lon "blackbird" and a diminutive suffix, hence

-(Lorcán): Variant of Irish Lorccán, meaning
+Lorccán, meaning

 "little fierce one."

-"fierce" and a diminutive suffix.
+"fierce" and a diminutive suffix, hence "little fierce

 LÚCÁS: